VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 In many cases, especially in the cloud, you can handle these errors by retrying the operation.

+> **MarkusPersona:** The Transient Fault Handling Application Block from
+> Microsoft patterns & practices is designed to make it easier to
+> implement consistent retry behavior for any transient faults.
+It comes
+> with a set of built-in detection strategies for SQL Database, Windows
+> Azure storage, Windows Azure Caching, and Windows Azure Service Bus,
+> and it also allows you to define your own strategies.
+Similarly, it
+> comes with a set of handy built-in retry policies and supports custom
+> ones.
+For more information, see [The Transient Fault Handling
+> Application Block][tfhab].

 A business failure should have a predetermined business response.
 For
  example: